discretegames/runmany/README.md

 - `<settings-json>` is the optional .json file that defines how languages are run and how the output is formatted
 - `<output-file>` is the optional file to send the output to

-By default, output goes to stdout and [default_settings.json](https://github.com/discretegames/runmany/blob/main/run_many/default_settings.json) is used as a fallback when a custom settings json is not provided or is missing any settings.
+By default, output goes to stdout and [default_settings.json](https://github.com/discretegames/runmany/blob/main/run_many/default_settings.json) is used as a fallback when a custom settings JSON is not provided or is missing any settings.

 See [the examples folder](https://github.com/discretegames/runmany/tree/main/examples) for some .many files to try.
 Note that they were run on a Windows machine with the necessary interpreters and compilers installed.